-During the year, the principal continuing activities of the Company consisted of research and development, and promotion of the Company's microbial cellulose technology.

-The loss for the Company after providing for income tax amounted to \$1,566,504 (30 June 2021: \$931,045).
+During the year, the principal continuing activities of the Company consisted of research and development, and promotion of the Company's microbial cellulose technologies.
+The loss for the Company after providing for income tax amounted to \$1,345,656 (30 June 2022: \$1,566,504).